elamribadrayour/scopus-recsys-job/README.md

 - `typer` for CLI interface
 - `loguru` for logging
 - `numpy` for data processing
-- OpenAI's API for classification
+- Ollama's API for classification
 - SQLite for data storage

 ## 📝 License